Eegah

 Eegah (sometimes stylized as Eegah! and also known as Eegah: The Name Written in Blood) is a 1962 American horror film directed by Arch Hall Sr. (as Nicholas Merriwether) and starring Arch Hall Jr., Marilyn Manning and Richard Kiel.

-It was listed in the 1978 book The Fifty Worst Films of All Time, and was featured in a 1993 episode of Mystery Science Theater 3000 and a 2010 episode of Elvira's Movie Macabre.
-Eegah is often considered to be among the worst films ever made.
+Often considered to be among the worst films ever made, Eegah was listed in the 1978 book The Fifty Worst Films of All Time, and was featured in a 1993 episode of Mystery Science Theater 3000 and a 2010 episode of Elvira's Movie Macabre.

 Plot

-One night after shopping, Roxy Miller (Marilyn Manning) is driving to a party through the California desert when she nearly runs her car into Eegah (Richard Kiel), a giant caveman.
+One night after shopping, Roxy Miller (Marilyn Manning) is driving to a party through the California desert when she nearly crashes into Eegah (Richard Kiel), a giant prehistoric caveman.
 She tells her boyfriend Tom Nelson (Arch Hall Jr.) and her father Robert Miller (Arch Hall Sr.) about the giant.
-Her father, a writer of adventure books, decides to go into the desert to look for the creature and possibly take a photograph of it.
-When his helicopter ride fails to show up at his designated pickup time, Tom and Roxy go looking for him.
+Her father, a writer of adventure books, decides to go into the desert to look for the creature and possibly photograph it.
+When his helicopter ride fails to show up at the designated pickup time, Tom and Roxy go looking for him in his dune buggy.

 Roxy is soon kidnapped by Eegah and taken back to his cave while Tom searches for her.
-In Eegah's cave, Roxy is reunited with her father, who tells her that he has begun to communicate with the caveman and has developed a theory as to the creature's astounding longevity.
-When a frisky Eegah expresses what seems to be a romantic interest in Roxy, her father, fearful that the creature may kill them both if he is rebuffed, suggests she put up with as much of it as she can bear.
-Eegah never tries anything too explicit, though, and Roxy even ends up giving him a shave before Tom arrives and helps the Millers escape.
-Crushed, Eegah follows them back to civilization, a final confrontation ensues, and Eegah is killed.
+In Eegah's cave, Roxy is reunited with her father, who has been captured as well.
+He tells her that he has begun to communicate with the caveman and has developed a theory as to the creature's astounding longevity.
+Eegah begins to express what seems to be a romantic interest in Roxy.
+Her father, fearful that the creature may kill them both if he is rebuffed, suggests she endure as much of it as she can bear.
+Eegah remains relatively tame, however, and Roxy even ends up giving him a shave, which distracts him long enough until Tom arrives and helps the Millers escape.

+Enraged, Eegah follows them back to civilization to seek revenge.
+He goes on a rampage through the town until he finally locates Roxy, and attempts to kidnap her from a party.
+The police soon arrive and confront Eegah, who is shot and killed.